 Chocolate Peanut Butter Baked Oatmeal

 - Stir to combine

-Bake at 350 for 30-35 minutes until it sets and is golden brown on top.
+- Place in a glass 8×8 baking dish.
+Bake at 350° for 30-35 minutes until it sets and is golden brown on top.
 Allow it to cool and slice!

-Melty peanut butter, sweet chocolate, warm oatmeal… it’s basically the breakfast combo of the century, and you totally have to try it!
+Melty peanut butter, sweet chocolate, warm oatmeal… It’s basically the breakfast combo of the century, and you totally have to try it!

 Storing/Serving Baked Oatmeal

 Storing: I would not store this baked oatmeal at room temp.
 It likely will get moldy or stale if you don’t refrigerate it.
+This baked oatmeal will last in the fridge for up to a week.

 Freezing: Bake, slice and freeze your oatmeal.
 You can individually wrap it to make it easier, or allow slices to freeze and then put them in a ziploc bag or container so they don’t stick together.
 Baked oatmeal will last about 3 months in the freezer.

 Reheating baked oatmeal: You can reheat your baked oatmeal in the microwave for about a minute.
-It might get a little soggy in the microwave but it will still be delicious.
+It might get a little soggy in the microwave, but it will still be delicious.
 You can also pop it in the toaster oven to help it get crispy!

+Chocolate Peanut Butter Baked Oatmeal